-Clinical mental health counseling, like many of the helping professions, is a vital calling to help build a healthy and prosperous society.
-If you are looking to be among the top mental health counselors of our country, start your higher education with a Master’s in Clinical Counseling at Alliant International University’s California School of Professional Psychology (CSPP) today.
+Clinical mental health counseling, like many of the helping professions, is vital to building a healthy and prosperous society.
+If you want to join this field as a professional mental health counselor, start your higher education with a Master’s in Clinical Counseling (MACC) degree at the California School of Professional Psychology (CSPP) today.

-This Master’s in Mental Health Program aims to prepare you to receive your California Licensed Professional Clinical Counselor (LPCC) credentials by top mental health professionals.
-We do our part to ensure you have gained all the tools you need to become a licensed professional counselor to kick start your career.
+The Master’s in Clinical Counseling program prepares you to receive your California Licensed Professional Clinical Counselor (LPCC) credentials by providing all the tools you need to become a licensed professional counselor.